 Macau incurred an estimated -$18 billion trade deficit in 2021, expanding by 64.3% from -$10.9 billion in red ink for 2018.

 Below are exports from Macau that result in negative net exports or product trade balance deficits.
 These negative net exports reveal product categories where foreign spending on Macau’s goods trail importer spending on foreign products.

-Macau has highly negative net exports and therefore deep international trade deficits for electrical machinery and equipment, notably for mobile phones and insulated wire or cable.
+Macau has highly negative net exports and therefore deep international trade deficits for perfumes and cosmetics as well as electronics.

 According to global trading platform Alibaba, the following companies are examples of leading export companies located in Macau.

 - Lee’s Handicraft Co.
 Ltd (baskets)

 - Union Technology International (recycled printer parts, supplies)

 - Yiu Heng International Trading Company Ltd (stainless steel kitchenware)